 Max’s connoisseurship in his chosen field is widely respected.
 He has lectured at home and abroad, and written a number of scholarly catalogues on netsuke and other Japanese works of art.
 In 2010 and 2013, he was jointly involved with organising the London Netsuke Symposium, and in 2014, he was invited to assist Noriko Tsuchiya in the preparation of the British Museum’s publication Netsuke:100 miniature masterpieces from Japan.
 Max was a Director of Asian Art in London from its inception, and its Chairman from 2010 to 2014.

 A polyglot citizen of the world, Max travels extensively in pursuit of his business, sourcing stock and selling to an international clientèle.
 He is a regular visitor to Tokyo, where his Japanese designer wife runs her own fashion house.
-Lately he has delivered a lecture to the Norwegian Oriental Ceramic Society, and another in Russian at the 44th Moscow Art Fair.
+In recent years he has delivered a lecture on netsuke to the Norwegian Oriental Ceramic Society, and another in Russian at the 44th Moscow Art Fair.
 In July 2019 he did the same in the lecture hall of the Hermitage Museum, St. Petersburg).
 A propos the Hermitage, 5 impromptu video discussions on netsuke in the museum’s collection can be seen on its website.
-Max has exhibited at TEFAF Maastricht, is a regular at Parcours des Mondes, Paris, is chairman of the Japanese vetting committee for Masterpiece London, and in October 2018 exhibited for the first time at London’s prestigious Frieze Masters fair.
+Max has exhibited at TEFAF Maastricht, and regularly at Parcours des Mondes, Paris.
+He is chairman of the Japanese vetting committee for Masterpiece London, and in October 2018 exhibited for the first time at London’s prestigious Frieze Masters fair.
 The business is now located in the West London suburb of Ealing, easily accessible from Central London and conveniently close to Heathrow Airport